 Each painting session is limited timewise due to the fact that the result of the chemical reaction between the 2 liquid parts is hardening, and once that process starts, I will no longer be able to handle and spread it as I desire.
 When I paint with resin I paint in layers.
-Just imagine a number of differently tinted glass sheets layered on top on each other.
-Only when I layer them the glass sheets are liquid and will transform into a solid in 24 hours.
+Just imagine a number of differently tinted glass sheets layered on top of each other.
+Only when I layer them, the glass sheets are liquid and will turn into a solid in 24 hours.
 Resin is exactly like that, and the fact that I paint in layers gives my paintings a tridimensional aspect with intricate details that add richness and depth to the oceans I paint, that can be viewed from an aerial perspective or as that of a shoreline viewpoint.

-I always start with a wood surface.
+I start with a wood surface.
 Most of the time it is a cradled wood panel primed with premium, archival, acid-free gesso, high quality resin and different types of pigments.

 I do not use brushes or palette knives, my painting tools are a bit unconventional: my brushes are my hands, blow torches, heat guns, spatulas, gravity, cold and warm air, fire.

-The inspiration is always nature's force, balance, perfection in purpose and beauty, it can be a place I travelled or sailed to or just the breeze or a feeling while floating on our a boat docked in a turkish marina or just on anchor nearby a greek taverna on a remote tiny island in the Mediterranean or Aegean Sea.
+The inspiration is always nature's force, balance, perfection in purpose and beauty, it can be a place I travelled or sailed to or just the breeze or a feeling while floating on our boat docked in a Turkish marina or just on anchor nearby a Greek taverna on a remote tiny island in the Mediterranean or Aegean Sea.
 It can be this artist as a little girl reading "The count of Monte Christo" trying to escape her cold tiny grey communist bedroom by daydreaming and travelling to exotic warm places with gold sand beaches and teal clear water oceans and seas.